jacobdensford/jacobdensford.com/fell/running-the-game.md

 ## Custom PCs

-PCs may start with any name, any age, d6 in each ability (optionally, lowering one to d4 and raising one to d8), a spell of their choice if their Will is d8, 5 HP, a drive and traits of their choice or making, and either a background of their choice or one of their making—including a name for the background, a skill of their choice, and equipment worth 40 GP.
-When advancing, gain 5 HP instead of rolling.
+PCs may start with any name, any age, d6 in each ability (optionally, lowering one to d4 and raising one to d8), a spell of their choice if their Will is d8, 5 HP, a drive and traits of their choice or making, and either a background of their choice or one of their making—including a name for the background, a skill of their choice, and equipment worth 40 C. When advancing, gain 5 HP instead of rolling.

 ## Converting OSR Material